The Richard Doll building against a blue sky

 Annual Course fees

-Each PG Cert student is expected to provide their own laptop, which is estimated to cost £600.
-No bursaries are available from the department for this, though we may provide a loan laptop if it is not possible for the student to provide their own.
+All students in the department are expected to provide their own laptop for use throughout the PGCert.
+This is estimated to cost approximately £600.
+No bursaries are available from the department for this, however, a loan laptop may be available if it is not possible for students to provide their own equipment.

 Living costs